Quick Answer

 Bedroom feng shui tends to get overcomplicated online, but most of the important guidance points in one direction.
 The room should help your nervous system settle.
 It should not feel watchful, crowded, or overly active.
 That is why bed placement matters so much, and why visual noise around the bed matters almost as much.

 If your bedroom feels harder to sleep in than it should, the fix is rarely one lucky object.
-It is usually a layout improvement, a simplification, or a better sense of what belongs in the room and what does not.
+It is more often a layout improvement, a simplification, or a better sense of what belongs in the room and what does not.

 The Bedroom Mistakes That Make Rest Harder